POSCO : ESG Report | MarketScreener

 1 additional industrial accident case due to revised KOSHA regulations

-Due to revisions made to the Occupation Safety and Health Act in 2020, statistical standards have been expanded to include relevant contractor,
+Due to revisions in the Occupational Safety and Health Act in 2020, statistical standards have been expanded to include relevant contractors,

 leading to additions made to total accident cases, and making the total number of injured employees higher than what was published in the 2019 Corporate Citizenship Report.